 Newborn hearing screening

 Within the first few weeks of life, your baby’s hearing will be tested.
-The most important thing to note is that both tests are completely painless for the baby.
+The most important thing to note is that the tests are completely painless for the baby.

 Late identification of deafness can mean a delay in a child’s development of communication and language skills.
 So, the earlier a baby is identified with a hearing loss, the better.

-Depending on the results, further investigation may be required.
+Depending on the results, further tests may be needed.

 - Otoacoustic Emissions (OAE) test

 - Automated Auditory Brainstem Response (AABR) test

 - Diagnostic assessment of hearing

 In the UK the newborn hearing screening service is expected to meet a set of quality standards that records how many babies are tested, how many are referred to audiology for further testing and how many babies are identified as deaf following screening.